 Dressing for Special Occasions.
 Dress clothing is needed for special occasions such as opening and closing ceremonies, receptions, recitals, performances, and religious services.
-Males: dress slacks, dress shirt, tie, sports jacket or suit, dress shoes (no hiking boots or tennis shoes).
-Females: dress, suit, or dress skirt and blouse, and dress shoes.

 Dressing for School Trips.
 Appropriate dress for school trips is decided upon by the trip chaperones depending on the nature of the trip.